babbyjaso/Notes/Active Directory/Attacks/Software/Impacket.md

 - [[SMB Relay]]
 	- once you check that an [[SMB Relay]] attack is viable, be sure to turn off HTTP and SMB from [[Responder]] so Impacket isn't fighting over ports
 	- `-smb2support`
-	- This is also a way to get hashes
+	- This is also a way to get SAM hashes
 		- You should probably copy the hash
 	- Have a few options as well with this
 		- `-i` for interactive session